 For example, you can wake up in the middle of the night with a question, message us (we have our own internal messaging system, so no outside interference) then go back to bed.
 Weekend, day, night, holidays, whenever.
 And no, we are not just going to let them build up and only answer certain days, times of the week.
 Granted, if we are with clients, in a meeting, it’s family night, we are sleeping, have company, etc…we will have the system on silent.

 But keep in mind, the weekends are family time for us.
 And we often try to respond to messages on the weekends if time permits…just don’t start expecting it.
-The exceptions are if you are in the final stages of contest prep.
-And we are available at all times on contest day, regardless of the day of the week.
+The exceptions are if you are in the final stages of contest prep…that’s monitored 7 days a week.
+And we are in constant communication with you on contest contest day, regardless of the day of the week.

 Furthermore, anytime we are free we will constantly be checking.
 A large majority of messages are replied to the same day.
 However, in the unlikely event you do not hear from us within 24 hours during the week, please follow-up.